Melbourne Prize Trust

 Anthony Poynton

-Simon H Warrender
+Simon Warrender OAM

 AUDITOR Grant Thornton

-ACCOUNTANTS Jamison Alliott
+ACCOUNTANT Jamison Alliott

-SOCIAL MEDIA MANAGERS Sarah Kempson & Susan Owens
+SOCIAL MEDIA Sarah Kempson & Susan Owens